emsuru/openspace-organizer/README.md

    - create an Excel file `seating_arrangement.xlsx` inside the project directory.

 5. Each subsequent run will reshuffle the names, display the new random seating to terminal and overwrite the excel with this new arrangement.

-## 🙌 Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-- fork the repository
-- create a new branch for your new feature or bug fix
-- implement your changes
-- submit a pull request with a clear description of your changes
-- thank you for your contribution :D

-## 💡 Ideas for further development / contributions:

-- Adding a feature to enable defining the room setup from a config.json file
-- Adding a feature to enable changing dynamically the setup and re-running the program.
-- Adding a feature to deliver an extra format for the distribution of the seats, in a more visual, graphic way

 ## 📂 Project background